A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 In the following, we will partition the multigrid cells by the {\bf ``first-child rule''} as follows: First, distribute the leaf cells using a space filling curve (we use p4est~\cite{BursteddeWilcoxGhattas11} as described in \cite{BangerthBursteddeHeisterKronbichler11}).
 Second, for each cell in the hierarchy, recursively assign the parent of a cell to the owner of the first child cell.
+A similar strategy has been used also by the Octor package \cite{Tu2005Octor} for the parent-child relationships.

 For an example with seven cells, see Figure~\ref{fig:mesh7-partition} that shows the mesh with the space-filling curve on the left, the tree representing the refinement in the middle, and the cells on each level on the right.
-This approach has the following consequences: \begin{enumerate} \item The cells and their parents are already present on each processor and the ownership of parents is known without any communication.
+This approach has the following consequences: \begin{enumerate} \item The local cells and their parents are already present on each processor and the ownership of parents is known without any communication.
 This means the partitioning of the multigrid hierarchy can be done without communication. \item No duplicated storage for the mesh is needed as all parent cells are already stored locally (goal (4)). \item Transfer operations are local and require only a small amount of communication at processor boundaries (goal (1)). \item Processors drop out automatically on coarser levels, which is desired. \item The workload on each level is not distributed equally. \end{enumerate} We will discuss the last point and its impact in the next subsection.